Table of Contents:

 - How does it work?

-- Why do a lot of people lose money?
+- Why do a lot of people lose money with copy-trading?

 - How to make money with crypto copy-trading